 Unbeknownst to me, while Jerry and I were merrily strolling our way through the museum’s exhibits, several of the employees respectfully inquired of Malcolm if everything was alright.
 My husband explained that everything was fine, that Beth had autism and just needed a few quiet moments undisturbed to gather herself together.
 Then she fell asleep on the floor in that same out of the way corner of the museum hallway. (*We have since come to understand that this type of behavior is actually an indication that Bethany had experienced a seizure.)

 Jeremiah and I quickly went through the whole museum.
 My husband and Bethany never joined us.
 When we returned to the hallway, they were gone.

 We found them sitting in the car in the parking lot.
 My husband then began to recount to me all that had transpired in our absence.

 A supervisor of the museum had decided that Bethany’s SILENT and unobtrusive behavior was unacceptable.
-She threatened that Malcolm better get her out of the museum even if they had to get someone to drag her out!
+She threatened that Malcolm better get her out of the museum or she would call the authorities to have her physically removed from the premises!

 It was even suggested that he leave her sleeping on the floor ALONE with the security guard while he went out to the parking lot to retrieve the car and bring it closer to the door of the museum to make dragging her out of it easier!

-Thank God that Bethany woke up and then calmly and cooperatively, at Malcolm’s suggestion exited the museum to wait for us in the car!
+Thank God that Bethany woke up and then calmly and cooperatively, at Malcolm’s suggestion, they both exited the museum and waited for us in the car!